Chisom83/Sports-Sales-Analysis/README.md

    - Generated $34.2M, aligning with the average.
    - Male patronize more than Female with a 3% difference
 - Youths (Low engagement):
-   - Generated the least revenue of, below the average benchmark.
+   - Generated the least revenue of 13.2M, below the average benchmark.
    - Male patronize more than Female with a 4% difference
 - Gender-based analysis:
-   - Female customers contributed $53.8M.
+   - Female customers generated $53.8M as total over the period of six years.
-   - Male customers contributed $48.4M.
+   - Male customers generated $48.4M.
 - This Indicates a slightly higher female engagement in purchasing sports products and also showing that our product appeal to them.

 #### Product Popularity